Feed The Way Nature Intended

 Installation is easy.
 This video walks you through the setup of an iFEED starter pack from start to finish.
 The starter pack can work with your existing feed bucket, or purchase an iFEED feed bucket for a complete, integrated set-up.

-- Automatic feed dispenser for use inside or outside the stall
+- Can be mounted inside or outside the stall front

 - Dimensions: 21”x10”x7” (h,w,d)